marianmeres/demino/README.md

 ### Composition of multipe `demino` apps

 Multiple `demino` apps can be composed into a single app.
-This is mainly useful if you want to logically group certain mount paths with same middlewares (or error handlers).
+This is mainly useful if you want to logically group certain mount paths with the same middlewares (or error handlers).
 For example:

 ```typescript